SebastianOpriel/mds-wiki/Register-your-resource-in-the-MDS-Catalog-(deprecated).md

 **DEPRECATED** Please note that the following description addresses the use of Swagger UI.
-With the [MDS Frontend](https://github.com/Mobility-Data-Space/mobility-data-space/wiki/5.-Step-(Offering-&-Consuming-data)) you have now the much more convenient option to register your resources in th MDS Catalog.
+With the [MDS Dataspace Connector UI](https://github.com/Mobility-Data-Space/mobility-data-space/wiki/5.-Step-(Offering-&-Consuming-data)) you have now the much more convenient option to register your resources in th MDS Catalog.

 ## Overview of resource components
 After your connector [has been successfully registered](https://github.com/Mobility-Data-Space/mobility-data-space/wiki/How-to-configure-a-Dataspace-Connector-to-use-the-MDS), you can start defining, describing and offering resourses via the broker.